notofonts/noto-docs/src/miniarticles/NotoSansSignWriting.md

 # Noto Sans SignWriting

-Noto Sans SignWriting is a sanserif design for texts in the SignWriting script.
+Noto Sans SignWriting is a sans serif design for texts in the SignWriting script.

-Noto Sans SignWriting contains 37,886 glyphs, 4 OpenType features, and supports 679 characters: Sutton SignWriting.
+Noto Sans SignWriting contains 37,886 glyphs, 4 OpenType features, and supports 679 characters from the Unicode block : Sutton SignWriting.

 ## Supported writing systems